edwatson36/image-processing/src/cub200_utils/README.txt

 Disclaimers:
-Package isn't fully tested yet - therefore may get errors.
+Package isn't tested yet - therefore may get errors, particularly around .py files missing necessary libraries.
 Functions are still a work in progress with more rigorous unit testing to be done and some deprecation warnings to resolve.
+Functions aren't adapted to use constants.py yet.